QuantEcon/cef_2024_singapore/README.md

-This is the homepage for the [QuantEcon](https://quantecon.org/) workshop on dynamic programming with Google JAX to be held at the Computational Economics and Finance Conference in June 2024.
+This is the homepage for the [QuantEcon](https://quantecon.org/) workshop on dynamic programming with Google JAX to be held at the Computational Economics and Finance Conference at NTU in June 2024.